allegroai/clearml-docs/docs/clearml_agent.md

 ## Dynamic GPU Allocation

-:::important
+:::important Enterprise Feature
-Available with the ClearML Enterprise offering
+This feature is available under the ClearML Enterprise plan
 :::

 The ClearML Enterprise server supports dynamic allocation of GPUs based on queue properties.